Dangerous dogs ::

 DogsBite.org is a large resource

 The dangerous dog breed issue is both deep and wide.
 It is also a worldwide problem and not unique to the U.S. The composition of DogsBite.org -- over 1,200 web pages -- reflects this.
-We encourage viewers to read our Special Reports, our Must Read posts and recent Shelter Dog Attacks and Service Animal issues.
-Also, review the dog bite victims section.
-Watch the victims share their stories in videos, view the medical funds we are tracking and read the victim voices.
+We encourage viewers to read our Special Reports, our Must Read posts and recent Shelter Dog Attacks and Service Animal and ESA reports.
+Also, review the dog bite victims' section.
+Watch dog attack victims share their accounts in videos, view the victim medical funds we are following and read the victim voices.

 Citations